nice-table/bitmex-scaled-orders/README.md

 * `apiKeyID`
 * `apiKeySecret`
 * `testnet` - Whether you want to use Bitmex's testnet or production.
-Note that testnet and production use separate API keys.
+Note that testnet and production have separate API keys.

 Get these running at the same time